 First popularized by Plantlife, an organization based in the United Kingdom, but which is gaining traction across North America.
 The goal of No Mow May is to allow grass to grow unmown for the month of May, creating habitat and forage for early season pollinators.
 This is particularly important in urban areas where floral resources are often limited.

-Oh, here's one more note: if you live in an area with an overgrowth and weed ordinance or regulation, then something that towns have done is get city officials to suspend it during May.
+Oh, here's one more note: if you live in an area with an overgrowth and weed ordinance or regulation, one thing towns have done is get city officials to suspend it during May.

-In a study from the inaugural No Mow May year, by the way, residents that participated had three times more of bee species richness and five-times higher bee abundance than nearby parks that had been mowed.
+In a study from the inaugural No Mow May year, residents that participated had three times more bee species richness and five times higher bee abundance than nearby parks that had been mowed.

 Oh, and if the bees and conservation aren't doing it for you, then how about this: No Mow May bee pollination supporter and home improvement extraordinaire Bob Villa adds that you'll have better color for the season with a much healthier lawn.